FAQ

 Why aren't there any pictures?

 Looksism is as bad as any other -ism.
 People don't choose the bodies they're born into.
-If someone is a good match and willing to come to an event, you should be willing to invest 20 minutes finding out if they're a good person.
+If someone is a good match and willing to come to an event you were already likely to go to, you should be willing to invest 20 minutes finding out if they're a good person.
 People are often more interesting in person than their pictures suggest.

 If you're curious about this idea, check out Ted Chiang's "Liking What You See: A Documentary", a story about a future where people can turn off their perception of physical beauty.